prativa-97/Mouse-Dynamics/README.md

 ###### Extracting Dataset:-
 - Reference:- **extractor.py**
-- In accordance to the 0th element of a row(i.e.-MM/MC/MR..), we have writtens corresponding codes to extract the feature using 1st to last element of the row.
+- Pre-processes the raw data and transform it to contain hold time and latencies for all combination of keystrokes,
-- The basics of mouse movement: X-coordinate, Y-coordinate, Theta value etc are extracted using the written code
+- The basics of mouse movement: X-coordinate, Y-coordinate, Theta value etc are extracted.

 ###### Naive- Bayes Classifier:-
 - Reference:- **main.py**
+- Data obtained from extractor.py is used as input.
-- Every user is assigned a particular class (0 to n-1 if n users are there)
+- Data for each user is assigned a particular class value (0,1,2,..).
-- Training and testing data for every user is defined after the complete data is extracted using extractor.py
-- X-test, X-train are defined using user data
-- y_train and y_test are assigned as the user class
-- Data is pre-processed
+- train-test split is done separately for each class to ensure train and test set contain appropriate proportions of each class
+- Whole data is then merged, while maintaining the train-test split.
-- Gaussian Naive-Bayes Model is implemented
+- Gaussian Naive-Bayes Model is implemented on the split X_train, X_test, y_train, y_test
-- Accuracy is calculated by taking the ratio of correctly labelled to total points
-- To validate, **five fold cross validation** is used.
+- To validate the stability of the model, **five fold cross validation** is used.

 ## Execution of code:-
 - Open terminal or ide and run the **main.py** file